 Since the commencement of Part 6 of the Civil Registration Act 2004 in ovember 2007, the registration procedure for marriage is the same whether you are marrying in a Registry Office or by religious or secular ceremony.

 If you are getting married by civil ceremony in a Registry Office or other approved place, you should approach the Registrar of Civil Marriages for the district in which you intend to marry for information on how to proceed.
 If you are getting married by religious or secular ceremony, you should approach the authorities of the body concerned for advice on how to proceed.

 Since November 2007, a couple getting married are required to give notification in person of their intention to marry to a Registrar at least 3 months before the intended date of their marriage.
+A couple in a civil partnership who wish to marry should contact the Registrar who will guide them through the process.
 The notification can be given to any Registrar.